 Creating (and Maintaining) a Healthy Habitat

-The absolute best thing you can do to prevent diseases in your fish is to keep your tank impeccably maintained.
+The absolute best thing you can do to prevent infected fish from catching or spreading diseases is to keep your tank impeccably maintained.

 Invest in a good quality filtration system